emaynard10/Crop_Yield_Analysis/README.md

 Our biggest challenge once we cleaned the data, was that to show correlation we had to filter out and run the model on each country which further reduced the amount of data for each crop.

 #### Technical or other Challenges
 Finding complete data was a challenge we had.
-As soon as we realized the rainfall data was repetitive and uninformative, we realized it was hard to find data for each country that was complete enough to add to the analysis we had.
+As soon as we realized the rainfall data was repetitive and uninformative, we realized it was hard to find data for each country that was complete enough to add.
 Finding complete data for other factors also proved challenging.